How to Help a Child with Separation Anxiety at School

 Separation Anxiety at Boarding School

 Here at St Peter’s Prep, an independent primary school, we understand the struggles and challenges that our students go through, especially when it comes to separation anxiety.
-Whether that’s due to school, boarding or both, St Peter’s Prep staff members are always there to support every pupil.
+Whether it’s at day school, boarding, or both, St Peter’s Prep staff members are always there to support every pupil.

 If your child is starting boarding school for the first time, or just anxious about going back after some time away from the boarding setting, let them know that they are not alone and that many other pupils will have similar feelings, this will allow your child to understand that their feelings are valid and heard.